DragonMoth28/The_Hunter/readme.txt

 This is more or less a proof of concept, we cRUNCHED this.
 But!
 Thank you for taking your time to read over our proof-of-concept ghost for Ghost Jam.
 Scope creep... :(

 Currently has some. funny stuff.
 We wanted to do something else but we couldn't because it didn't work out as intended and we found something else.
-Currently has no update thing but... that sounds like a headache!
+If the update thing doesn't work then... oops.